-1970’s Fireplace Makeover Before & After
+1970s Fireplace Makeover Before And After

 Updating a dated stone fireplace is one of the best ways to modernize your home.
-This 1970s fireplace was in desperate need of a makeover and today, I’m sharing how we covered the stone surround with wood which created a beautiful modern fireplace in this living room.
+Our 1970s fireplace was in desperate need of a makeover and today, I’m sharing how we covered the stone surround with wood which created a beautiful modern fireplace in this living room.

 Stone fireplaces were very popular in the 70s featuring ugly brass metal inserts.
 Honestly there is nothing wrong with stone fireplaces but the large grout/mortar spacing is very dated and indicative of the 60’s and 70’s.